JulianIrigoyen/rust-websocket-server/README.md

 ---

-**SO… what are we doing?** We will create a websocket server that will connect to the websocket endpoint provided by the Polygon platform.
-This websocket features different kinds of events that we will subscribe to, process with timely dataflows, and turn into rich, insightful information.
+**SO… what are we doing?** We will create a websocket server that will connect to the websocket endpoint provided by the Polygon, Binance, Alchemy, Moralis (and more coming) platforms.
+This websocket feature different kinds of events that we will subscribe to, process with timely dataflows, and turn into rich, insightful information.

 **The core components of this application include:**
 - Subscription and deserialization of websocket messages.